ogazboiz/-stacks/Project/README.md

-# 📁 Special Projects
+# Special Projects

-A collection of unique and specialized projects that don't fit into the main blockchain development categories.
+A collection of unique and specialized projects.
+Showcases creative uses of blockchain technology and modern web development.

-## 📋 Overview
+## Overview

-The Special Projects directory contains innovative applications and platforms that showcase creative uses of blockchain technology and modern web development.
+The Special Projects directory contains innovative applications and platforms that demonstrate creative uses of blockchain technology and modern web development.

-## 🏗️ Project Structure
+## Project Structure

 ```
 Project/